 There are still a great many dogs in rural and remote Indigenous communities that need anti-parasitic treatments.
 The wet season in the Top End has provided great conditions for the brown dog tick to thrive so we must act quickly.

-If you can manage a donation to help support our ongoing efforts to assist Indigenous communities to keep their companion animals protected and healthy, please donate here.
-If you would like to receive updates about Ehrlichiosis via text, please add your mobile number to the donation form.
+If you can manage a donation to help support our ongoing efforts to assist rural and remote Indigenous communities to keep their companion animals protected and healthy, please donate here.